Stephanos Bibas: Federal judicial service

 On June 19, 2017, President Donald Trump nominated Bibas to serve as a United States circuit judge of the United States Court of Appeals for the Third Circuit, to fill the seat vacated by Judge Midge Rendell, who assumed senior status on July 1, 2015.
 The American Bar Association rated him a unanimously “Well Qualified” nominee, its highest ranking.
 On October 4, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 26, 2017, his nomination was reported out of committee by an 11–9 vote.
 On November 2, 2017, the United States Senate invoked cloture on his nomination by a 54–43 vote.
 His nomination was confirmed on the same day by a 53–43 vote.
 He received his judicial commission on November 20, 2017.
-Judge Bibas also has sat by designation as a trial judge in the U.S. District Court for the District of Delaware, the District of New Jersey, and the Eastern District of Pennsylvania.
+Judge Bibas also has sat by designation as a trial judge in the United States District Court for the District of Delaware, the District of New Jersey, and the Eastern District of Pennsylvania.

 According to a legal writing expert, “Judge Bibas is considered one of the best writers on the federal bench.”
 Bibas’s judicial writing style has been called “instantly recognizable”; its use of short, punchy sentences and colorful examples aims for "radical clarity."
 His writing style and typography have been praised as “point[ing] the way to opinions that are more professional-looking and readable.”
 In a widely quoted speech, he argued that judges should write “in a way that ordinary citizens can understand.”
 Doing so helps the public see that “judges aren’t just politicians in robes.”

 As covered in the Wall Street Journal, Bibas has stated: "My boss is not my chief judge.
 My boss is not my appointing president.
 My boss is the Constitution and the laws."